Our Favorite Maryland Crab Cakes

 Ask most Marylanders and they will have a preferred cooking method.
 If you don’t know which you prefer, try them both, you really can’t go wrong!

-When we make these at home, we’ll always serve them with a lemon wedge, a little tarter sauce and if we’re feeling it, a touch of Old Bay Seasoning (just be careful, it’s pretty potent).
+When we make these at home, we’ll always serve them with a lemon wedge, a little tarter sauce (here’s our homemade version) and if we’re feeling it, a touch of Old Bay Seasoning (just be careful, it’s pretty potent).
 Joanne loves turning her’s into a sandwich and I pretty much eat them out of the pan (I can’t help myself).

 Recipe updated, originally posted August 2014.
 Since posting this in 2014, we have tweaked the recipe to be more clear and added a quick recipe video. – Adam and Joanne